-I transitioned to the DNALC a year after it opened in 1989 to be an Exhibit Designer, and I got married a few months later.
+I transitioned to the DNALC a year after it opened in 1989 to be an exhibit designer, and I got married a few months later.
 Over the years, I took on additional and varied responsibilities and I am now the Creative Director.
-I helped develop our in-house exhibits Story of a Gene (1995), The World of Barbara McClintock (1996), The Genes We Share (2002), and the current exhibition featuring Ötzi the Iceman, Our Human Inheritance (2016), and a developing exhibition at DNALC NYC, What DNA Says About Our Past and Future (which also features Ötzi).
-I work with the BioMedia Group to develop our suite of digital resources, including 20+ websites and three apps.
+I helped develop our in-house exhibits Story of a Gene (1995), The World of Barbara McClintock (1996), The Genes We Share (2002), the current exhibition featuring Ötzi the Iceman, Our Human Inheritance (2016), and a developing exhibition at DNALC NYC, What DNA Says About Our Past and Future (which also features Ötzi).
+I work with the BioMedia Group to develop our suite of digital resources, including websites and apps.
 I illustrated the textbooks DNA Science (1990) and Laboratory DNA Science (1996), and created the cover of Genome Science (2013).
-The BioMedia Group also creates printed materials including posters and banners, brochures, exhibit guides, and flyers, as well as produces webinars and videos.
+The BioMedia Group also produces printed materials including posters and banners, brochures, exhibit guides, and flyers, as well as webinars and videos.
 I still wander with a camera, capturing visiting students working in our lab and computer classrooms.

 My role is ever evolving.
-I have been fortunate for nearly three decades to use art to advance the understanding of science at the DNALC and work with and support its amazing science educators.
+I have been fortunate for nearly four decades to use art to advance the understanding of science at the DNALC and work with and support its amazing science educators.

-My husband Marty and I raised three children, now all adults: Ryan followed in my wandering footsteps and now holds a BFA in photography; Marty earned a BFA in Musical Theatre; and Casey has a BS in Kinesiology/Exercise Science and intends to continue her education to be a Physician Assistant.
+My husband Marty and I raised three children, now all adults: Ryan followed in my wandering footsteps and now holds a BFA in photography; Marty earned a BFA in musical theatre; and Casey has a BS in kinesiology/exercise science and an MS in physician assistant studies.
 So, the advancement of art and science continues in our family's next generation!